 The Bond report Racism, power and truth: Experiences of people of colour in international development, released in June 2021, laid out the very real experiences of people of colour across the sector.
 In this blog series, we aim to build on the themes that came out of the report and to reflect on what we think has changed over the months since its release.

 This is part one of two blogs looking at culture and structures inside of NGOs and the discrimination it exacerbates.
-Part two will be published next week.
+You can read part two here.

 Deep structures driving racism